I2SL/kssp/readme.md

 ## Known Issues
 1) When running firmware `1.0.1.5`, when issuing a position command the effective `beginPosition` is 0, and the effective `endPosition` is `endPosition` - `beginPosition`.
 The device will still return a position in between `beginPosition` and `endPosition` when it reaches the target.
+2) The provided examples crash with a end of file exception when used with firmware `1.0.1.16`.
+This library was built and tested using firmware `1.0.1.5`.

 ## Examples
 The `examples` directory contains executables related to running the stage.
 ### Executables
+TODO: add descriptions of each
 * `basic_pointer.cpp`
 * `pointer.cpp`
 * `wasd_calibrator.cpp`